 This statistic is a measure of the percentage of long-term patients which suffered from urinary tract infections.
 While a higher rate infections may reflect poorly on a facility's nursing care, it can be difficult to compare between nursing homes due to nursing homes having varying reporting standards.

 Appropriately Uses Anti-Psychotic Medication

 In Sheboygan Health Services, 13.64% of Patients use Anti-Psychotic Medication

 This statistic measures the percent of long-term residents that were prescribed antipsychotic medication.
 Increased usage of these drugs may suggest a facility is using these medications to control patient behavior in situations where such medications aren't medically required.
 However, some nursing homes may need to rely more on these medications due to having more patients suffering from cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were given antianxiety drugs.
-These medications are prescribed to residents experiencing depression or anxiety.
+This statistic tells you the percentage of long-term stay residents that were prescribed antianxiety drugs.
+These drugs are generally prescribed to patients experiencing depression or anxiety.